 After this setback, myself and Mr Peter Rathsman, at the initiative of SSC’s president Mr Lennart Lübeck, started to work on a combined Mailstar/Science mission that we called Freja.
 This mission was based on the use of the Chinese proposal for launching Mailstar on the Long March 2C.
 This work started in August 1987 and very soon the Mailstar mission was dropped because the telecommunications agency was not willing to support it financially.
 However, in close co-operation with the Swedish Institute of Space Physics and the Max-Planck Institut für extraterrestrische Physik the Freja magnetospheric mission was defined and in 1989 won sufficient financial support from the Swedish National Space Board and the German Ministry for Science and Technology.
 So, during the years 1987-1992 I was project manager of Freja, developing SSC’s streamlined method of low-cost satellite development.
 The small staff of the Freja project made it necessary for me to also do technical work in the project.
 I developed the "Freja Operations Support Software", a software package that was used for mission planning and attitude control.
 The core of this software was orbital mechanics and the code grew to about 40,000 lines of Pascal code.

 After the launch of Freja and the completion of some other projects, SSC was reorganised and divided into five divisions instead of two.
 My own department, the "System Design Department" and the "Space Utilisation Department" were merged and I became the general manager of the new division named the "Science Systems Division" (later renamed the Space Systems Division).
 This division is a group of eighty people designing sounding rocket payloads and vehicles, microgravity experiments, balloon gondolas, small satellites.
-I was very much involved in conceiving the satellite projects Odin, Astrid-1 and Astrid-2, but left the project mangaremnt to younger engineers.
+I was very much involved in conceiving the satellite projects Odin, Astrid-1 and Astrid-2, but left the project management to younger engineers.
 As the general manager of what was by then called the Space Systems Division I was also heavily involved in the proposal to ESA for the SMART-1 lunar probe (Peter Rathsman was the project manager).
+In 2011 the division was taken over by the German company OHB and is now called OHB-Sweden and is located in Kista, a suburb of Stockholm.

 In 2001 I was promoted to the top management of SSC, taking up the post of Vice President of Engineering & Corporate Communications.
 In 2005 the board of directors of SSC gave me the title Senior Vice President, Engineering.
-On 31 March I retired from SSC after 30 years of service.
-The company has given its top managers the option of leaving at 60 with pension and I accepted the offer.
+On 31 March 2006 I retired from SSC after 31 years of service.
+The company had given its top managers the option of leaving at 60 with pension and I accepted the offer.
 However, I served as Senior Adviser to the Swedish Space Corporation until 2011, having retired the full-time job at SSC.
-Nowadays I work part-time as an independant consultant.
+I kept doing smaller jobs for SSC until 2014.
+Nowadays I work as the project manager for the MIST student satellite project at the KTH Royal Institute of Technology in Stockolm.

 I have received the following professional and other honours: